bazel-contrib/rules_nodejs/docs/Built-ins.md

 they will be reference as bazel targets instead.

 NB: removals specified are performed after preinstall_patches so if you are using both then the patch file should be relative to the source `package.json`.
-Non-existant keys are silently ignored.
+Non-existent keys are silently ignored.

 Defaults to `[]`

 <h4 id="yarn_install-package_json_replace">package_json_replace</h4>

-(*<a href="https://bazel.build/docs/skylark/lib/dict.html">Dictionary: String -> String</a>*): Map of `package.json` keys to values to replace or create before running the package mangager.
+(*<a href="https://bazel.build/docs/skylark/lib/dict.html">Dictionary: String -> String</a>*): Map of `package.json` keys to values to replace or create before running the package manager.

 Keys are '.' separated.
 For example, a key of `scripts.postinstall` corresponds to the `package.json` entry,